Contact Information

 Before implementing an action plan designed to prevent lameness, it is important to go through and understand how much lameness is in your herd.
 The first thing is to identify which cows are lame.
 To do this, go through your herd and evaluate the number of cows that are in each of the 3 different locomotion scores.
 This can be done by an observer watching cows pass by when they are exiting the parlor or other location that all cows pass by calmly.
 A score of 1 is a cow that is sound, whereas a score of 2 is a moderately lame cow which has a sore foot and walks with short strides.
 A 3 is a severely lame cow which has an arched back, barely able to bear weight on the affected limb and excessive head movement when walking.

-The new standards for lameness, as outlined in the FARM Animal Care Reference Manual, require 95% of milking and dry cows to score a 1 or 2.
+The new standards for lameness, as outlined in the FARM Animal Care Reference Manual, require 95% of milking and dry cows to score a 1 or 2 with 85% of cows scoring 85% or greater.
 If your farm falls below this percentage, an action plan must be made to move towards compliance.
 However, veterinarians that specialize in preventing hoof problems recommend that cows which score a 2 also be closely evaluated by the foot trimmer or farmer to prevent lameness from progressing, resulting in a severely lame cow.

 Next- Determine Cause of Lameness